Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/README.md

-# Azure Service Bus .NET Framework samples
+# Azure Service Bus .NET Standard samples

-This repository contains the official set of samples for the Azure Service Bus service (Standard and Premium), illustrating all core features of Service Bus Queues and Service Bus Topics.
-This samples all use the `WindowsAzure.ServiceBus` NuGet package for the full .NET Framework.
+This repository contains the official set of .NET Standard samples for the Azure Service Bus service (Standard and Premium), illustrating all core features of Service Bus Queues and Service Bus Topics.
+This samples all use the `Microsoft.Azure.ServiceBus` NuGet package for
+.NET Standard.

 # Setup

 First, clone this git repository locally.